 The Motile pants are great for travel.
 They are super stretchable and super comfortable.
-They come in black, grey (what I have), and khaki.
+They come in black, gray (what I have), and khaki.
 They look similar to normal dress pants but they’re made out of synthetic materials that feel almost like exercise pants.
 It’s pretty interesting, but it works.
-The stretch means you have full range of motion so you can easily run or ride a bike while wearing these pants.
+The stretch means you have a full range of motion so you can easily run or ride a bike while wearing these pants.
 Additionally, the fabric is quick-dry — which is always nice while traveling.

 And just like the shirts, the Motile pants are highly resistant to liquid and they help repel stains.
 I haven’t gotten stuck in a rainstorm while wearing these yet, but I can imagine that they would stay totally dry.

 All the Outerboro shirts and pants I’ve worn have been excellent.
-They look super fashion-forward, so they would fit-in perfectly in any situation, and the technical fabrics stand up well in any condition.
+They look super fashion-forward, so they would fit in perfectly in any situation, and the technical fabrics stand up well in any condition.
 Overall, I’m super impressed with the quality and construction.
 I glad a company has finally seen that technical clothing can look cool.
 The main downside is the price.
-The shirts rage from $90-$110 and the pants will set you back $148.
+The shirts range from $90-$110 and the pants will set you back $148.
 However, Outerboro’s garments are well-made so you’re paying for quality.
 As far as I know you can only buy from from the Outerboro Website.